Memorials in public spaces

 Term

 The municipality makes a decision within eight weeks.
-The municipality can extend this by eight weeks.
+The municipality may extend this by eight weeks.

 Objection and appeal